--iow Invokes the window interface to the debugger and displays a separate user program I/O window.
+-iow Invokes the graphical user interface to the debugger and

+displays a separate user program I/O window.

 -k Enables local kernel debugging.

+-P

--P Specifies the arguments used by the program you are
+Specifies the arguments used by the program you are debugging.

-debugging.

-General Instructions for Entering Ladebug Commands
+1 General Instructions for Using Debugger Commands

-Enter Ladebug commands at the debugger prompt (ladebug).
 You can enter more than one command on the same line by separating each command with a semicolon (;).
-Commands are executed in the same order in which they are entered in the command line.
+Commands are executed in the same order in which they are entered on the command line.

 Continue command input to another line by entering a backslash (\setminus) at the end of each line.
-The maximum command-line length is 255 characters.
+The maximum command-line length is 100,000 characters.